Optimal synthesis into fixed XX interactions: Introduction

 \begin{question*} Given a fixed ``calibration budget'' which permits the tuning of $n$ fractional operations, which set of values $\alpha_1$, \ldots, $\alpha_n$ maximizes (average-case) device performance?
 How does one efficiently find expressions for generic two-qubit unitaries in terms of these operations?
 How does one simultaneously guarantee the optimality of such expressions, as measured against device performance? \end{question*}

 We answer this question fully.
-Our fundamental results are an efficient test for when a two-qubit unitary operation admits expression as a circuit using any particular sequence of $\XX$--interaction strengths $(\alpha_1, \ldots, \alpha_n)$ with local gates interleaved, an efficicent synthesis routine for manufacturing such circuits, and an efficient routine for producing the best approximation (in average gate fidelity) within the set of such circuits. \footnote{ To our knowledge, this is the first optimal synthesis algorithm which targets a discrete ``heterogeneous'' set of multiqubit interactions. } These tools combine to give an optimal synthesis scheme for reasonably behaved cost functions (e.g., average gate infidelity), now implemented in Qiskit's \texttt{quantum\_info} subpackage as the class \texttt{XXDecomposer}~\cite{Qiskit}.
+Our fundamental results are an efficient test for when a two-qubit unitary operation admits expression as a circuit using any particular sequence of $\XX$--interaction strengths $(\alpha_1, \ldots, \alpha_n)$ with local gates interleaved (\Cref{MainGlobalTheorem}), an efficicent synthesis routine for manufacturing such circuits (\Cref{EffectiveSynthesis}, \Cref{MainLocalTheorem}), and an efficient routine for producing the best approximation (in average gate fidelity) within the set of such circuits (\Cref{SynthesisWrapper}). \footnote{ To our knowledge, this is the first optimal synthesis algorithm which targets a ``heterogeneous'' set of multiqubit interactions. } These tools combine to give an optimal synthesis scheme for reasonably behaved cost functions (e.g., average gate infidelity).
+An implementation of our technique can be found in Qiskit's \texttt{quantum\_info} subpackage as the class \texttt{XXDecomposer}~\cite{Qiskit}, where it can be verified that it outperforms blind numerical search in both wall time and output quality (cf.~\Cref{SynthesisWallTimeFig}).
 We leverage these results to explore the design space of gate set extensions where we constrain $\alpha_1, \ldots, \alpha_n$ to be drawn from some small, fixed set of pretuned angles.
-For experimentally realistic error models, our main findings are that including first $\CX^{1/2}$ and then $\CX^{1/3}$ give significant improvement over $\CX$ alone at several common tasks (e.g., synthesis of random unitaries, as reported in \Cref{NiceAnglesTable}; and synthesis of certain structured operators like QFT, as reported in \Cref{QFTStatsTable}), and that these two gates capture almost all of the benefit of allowing $\alpha_1, \ldots, \alpha_n$ to be drawn without constraint (cf.\ \Cref{OptimaTable}).
+For experimentally realistic error models, \footnote{ In practice, we find that these models amount to a \emph{weighted} count of circuit elements, where the weights depend linearly on the exponents $\alpha_j$. } our main findings are first that including first $\CX^{1/2}$ and then $\CX^{1/3}$ give significant improvement over $\CX$ alone at several common tasks \footnote{ Specifically, we examine synthesis of random unitaries, as encountered during whole-circuit resynthesis, and reported on in \Cref{NiceAnglesTable}; and we exaxmine synthesis of certain structured operators like QFT, as encountered in peephole optimization of highly structured circuits, and reported on in \Cref{QFTStatsTable}. }, and second that these two gates capture almost all of the benefit of allowing $\alpha_1, \ldots, \alpha_n$ to be drawn without constraint (cf.\ \Cref{OptimaTable}).
+Finally, we note that some of our proofs rely on using a computer algebra system to manipulate polytopes, and we have released both this framework and the proof software under the Qiskit umbrella of packages as \href{https://github.com/Qiskit/monodromy}{\texttt{monodromy}}~\cite{monodromy}.